 “I was there, when they made you, at the electronics camp, in the summer, with my father.
 I was there.
 I know you can’t bleed.”

 “But I’m the newest model,” I say.
-“My father made me to be as life like as possible.
+“My father made me to be as life-like as possible.
 I breathe, like you, I eat, like you, I sleep, like you and I bleed, like you.”
 I tuck the flapping piece of my cheek back into my face.
+And I hurt, like you.

-My cheek is still stinging.
-I can’t believe it actually hurts.
-I am tempted to hit him back, but I am not allowed to fight.
+My cheek continues to sting.
+The pain surprises me.
+I am tempted to hit him back, but I’m not allowed to fight.

 Suddenly my teacher is there, and my father.